happytunesai/EZ-SST-Logger-GUI/README.md

     -   **Context Menu:** Right-click in the transcription area allows:
         -   Copying selected text or all text.
         -   Adding selected text to the appropriate filter list.
-        -   Adding replacement rules (e.g., to automatically insert *Tuneingway*).
+        -   Adding replacement rules (e.g., to automatically insert *BotnameXY*).
         -   Clearing the display.

 ### Commands and External Control